IsaacBreuer/HaYidstream/README.md

 the main setup use 2  tampalte selects one for listing all available speakers excluding the unavailable and the unknown, the dropdown options are displaying the friendly_name and the status of ranch media_player

-the automation runs from within the select itself no need separate automation.

 the second select is hardcoded for live streams available on yiddish24